umitproject/network-scanner/share/doc/umit/src/plugins.rst

 .. warning::

    This documentation is not finished!
 Part or all of it's content may be missing or inaccurate.
-As Umit is under constant development and improvement, expect changes in this documentation at upcoming releases.
+As Umit Network Scanner is under constant development and improvement, expect changes in this documentation at upcoming releases.

 Introduction
 ------------

-Plugins are useful to implement indipendent features that could help the user to customize the UMIT experience.
+Plugins are useful to implement indipendent features that could help the user to customize the Umit Network Scanner experience.

-From the Plugin Window you could manage UMIT plugins.
+From the Plugin Window you could manage Umit Network Scanner plugins.
 The window is divided in two sections the *Extensions* and *Path* view.

 Extensions View
 ---------------